 - to a minimum notice period after one month’s continuous service.

 The right to no less favourable treatment applies where:

 - the less favourable treatment is on the grounds that the employee is on a fixed-term contract and

 - the difference in treatment cannot be justified on objective grounds.

-Yes, there are some categories of worker who are excluded from the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
+There are some categories of worker who are excluded from the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
 This includes apprentices, employees on certain government training schemes and students on occupational placements of one year or less as a part of a higher educational programme.

-- agency workers, that is those who have an employment contract with a temporary work agency but are placed with and do their work for a third party, are also excluded from the regulations.
-Although agency workers must be treated in the same way as all other employees with regard to entitlement to statutory sick pay whether they are indirectly or directly employed and regardless of the length of their contract).
+Agency workers, that is those who have an employment contract with a temporary work agency but are placed with and do their work for a third party, are also excluded from the regulations.
+Although agency workers must be treated in the same way as all other employees regarding entitlement to statutory sick pay, whether they are indirectly or directly employed and regardless of the length of their contract).